 Retired faculty members can retain graduate membership with the recommendation of the department or program.
 Faculty members who retire will be moved from Status A to Status B for five years from the date of their retirement so they can finish any commitments to students’ committees they were chairing while still on the MU faculty.
-As such, those retired faculty also qualify to doctoral faculty status during that time.
-Once the five years are complete or upon degree completion of all student committees, that person should use Status C. Programs can petition to the administrative lead of the Office of Graduate Studies for an extension (one-year extension at a time) for the purpose of finishing commitments to chair a student’s committee.
+Those faculty members also qualify to doctoral faculty status during that time.
+Once the five years are complete or upon degree completion of all student committees, retired faculty should use Status C. Programs can petition to the Associate Vice Chancellor for Graduate Studies for an extension (one-year extension at a time) for the purpose of finishing commitments to chair a student’s committee.
 In all cases, the retired faculty member must have been the student’s committee chair prior to retirement.

 Status C is what was formerly the “affiliate” status and it can be used in vastly different cases or ways.
 Again, if someone is a graduate student currently, she or he may not have any type of graduate faculty status.

 Status C is appropriate for retired faculty because engagement with the department is in a temporary or limited nature (understanding that for some faculty, “temporary” could mean several years).
 As noted above, Status B is granted to retired faculty for five years past retirement to complete any chairing commitments to current student.
 Status C limits the sole chairing of committees, but Status C faculty can co-chair with a faculty member having the appropriate status (A, B, doctoral).